Lukhausen/Lepus/typst/supercharged-dhbw/chapter_new/experimental.typ

     ```],
 )

 After stopping this run, we considered two possibilities: either the reward score wasn't well-balanced, or we were essentially trying to teach a hamster to fly—meaning the model size was too small to grasp the reasoning needed to boost the content reward score.
-The minimum content reward was 0.1, which led the critic reward to max out at 0.4, as the model fully understood the 0.3 portion and often produced a correct output structure.
-However, it didn’t understand how to improve the content within that structure to reach higher scores.
+The same issue with the limited capability of the model to grasp reasoning tasks is also showcased by Jian Pan and his Project. @pan2025tinyzero_run @pan2025tinyzero The minimum structre reward was 0.1 for the model and the maximum the model could archive by only getting the structre right was 0.3 for teh structre componet. as the minim content reward awas 0.1 this added up to 0.4 This is why the critic reward is visibly capped at 0.4. it didn’t understand how to improve the content within that structure to reach higher scores.

 To test both hypotheses, we took a checkpoint of the model and modified the reward function to decrease the reward for correct output structure.
 We assigned 0.1 for structure and 0.9 for content.
 After running this version for a little over three hours and approximately 80 steps, we canceled it.
 The critic showed no signs of improvement, and the response length remained consistently flat.

+#figure(caption: [Stagnant Critic response and rsagnant Response length],
+  image("../assets/screenshots/stagnant_critic_chart.png", width: 100%)
+)

 This led us to conclude that a 3-billion-parameter model lacks the inherent capability to learn the type of reasoning required for ARC tasks.
 After some consideration, we decided to use a 7-billion-parameter model and repeat the process.